At some point, you knew your playing career would end

 When you played you had uncommonly close relationships with teammates you battled with on a regular basis.
 You were coached, mentored and trained by the best people money can buy.
 You lived an extraordinary life.
 It’s a tough jolt when you have to join the real world.
 It takes luck to find a satisfying post-career situation.
 Many don’t and struggle.
 Many live lives of quiet desperation.
 Many engage in self destructive behavior.When you don’t have that support network anymore depression can set in quickly.

 It’s time we started taking care of of each other.
 We are building a business platform for athletes, by athletes to recreate the culture of performance and pride that we are accustomed to.
 We have a winning mindset and skills we developed along the way that make us very effective in the business world.

 People have been trying to unite the world of professional athletes for business purposes for years.
 It’s never worked until now, because the athletes themselves never brought any real value to the table.
-Most alumni activity has revolved around golf outings, autograph sessions and charity events.
+Most alumni activity has revolved around golf outings, podcasts, autograph sessions and charity events.
+Great fun but not lucrative.
 To make real money you need business models wrapped around products and services that are in demand.